M66B/NetGuard/README.md

 **(1) Is NetGuard suitable to protect my privacy?**

-Not really, since the firewall cannot be started right after starting your device and because changing the firewall rules require momentarily turning off the firewall.
+Not really, since the firewall cannot be started right after starting your device and because updating firewall rules require momentarily turning off the firewall.

 Contributing